 Stephanie Schacher, Psy.D.
-Providing assessment and psychotherapy services in Westport and Milford, CT
+Providing assessment and psychotherapy services in Westport, CT

-I am a clinical psychologist licensed in New York and Connecticut.
-I am a highly skilled clinician with over 15 years of experience in diagnosis and treatment of mental health issues.
-I specialize in the treatment of adults, adolescents, and couples, with a special interest in trauma, infertility, and family-building.
+I am a clinical psychologist licensed in New York and Connecticut with over 15 years of experience in the diagnosis and treatment of mental health issues.
+I specialize in the treatment of adults and adolescents, with a special interest in women’s issues, trauma, infertility and family-building.

-I have done disaster relief training and treatment for victims of 9/11, and Hurricane Katrina in the Gulf Coast in 2005.
-I have published and presented at workshops, conferences, university medical centers, and foster care agencies on topics such as resilience and recovery from trauma, treatment modalities for PTSD, recognizing and working with trauma reactions in children, vicarious traumatization and compassion fatigue, and self-care for providers involved in disaster relief work.
-I also have presented various workshops on family-building, infertility treatment, and gay parenting.
+I have done disaster relief training and treatment for survivors of 9/11 and Hurricane Katrina in the Gulf Coast in 2005.
+I have published and presented at workshops, APA conferences, university medical centers, and foster care agencies on topics such as resilience and recovery from trauma, treatment modalities for PTSD, working with traumatic reactions in children, vicarious traumatization and compassion fatigue, and self-care for providers involved in disaster relief work.
+I have also conducted various workshops on family-building, infertility treatment, and gay parenting.

 AWARDS AND PRESENTATIONS

-As a graduate student, I received the Malyon-Smith Scholarship Award for outstanding contribution to the research in the field of psychology of gay, lesbian, and bisexual issues for my research on gay fatherhood.
+In 2001 I received the Malyon-Smith Scholarship Award for outstanding contribution to the research in the field of psychology of gay, lesbian, and bisexual issues for my research on gay fatherhood.
 I have presented my research on gay dads, and my work on trauma and disaster relief at annual APA conferences.